justone/endot-hugo/content/post/2023/writing-babashka-scripts/index.md

   (map bbts/humanize-timestamps records))
 ```

 I think a side-effect of using Clojure is that all of its design sensibilities kick in, and so even these small scripts end up reasonably well structured (at least after a while).
+This means that there are functions like this that are useful to other scripts.

 I do think I will end up moving most of these functions into a library, but for ad-hoc sharing, this technique is pretty cool.